 I may be completely off my rocker for thinking I can do much more on such a tight budget, but I hate the fact that our comforter is “dry clean only”.
 I really don’t love paying 1/2 the price of the comforter every time I take it in.
 But I also can’t justify buying a new comforter, as the current one is perfectly fine.
-I found this duvet cover with matching pillowcases at IKEA.
-Does IKEA ever have sales?
-‘Cause that’s the only way I’m going to be able to afford these:
+I found a duvet cover with matching pillowcases at IKEA so I might try that route…

 We bought our nightstands when we first got married.
 We had no money, so we just went with a cheap, dark brown, faux wood nightstand.
 They aren’t my style, and they’re kinda ugly, so if the bed linens don’t work out (please, work out), maybe I’ll grab some paint and hardware, and redo the nightstands.